gasparka/thesis/docs/vhdl_extensions.rst

         nexts: next_t;
     end record;

-For example now reading the 'acc' register can be done with :code:`self.acc` and writing next value :code:`self.nexts.acc := 0`.
+New datamodel allows reading the register value as before, but extends the structure to include the 'nexts' keyword that can be used to assign new value for the register, for example :code:`self.nexts.acc := 0`.

-New style should also incoporated to the 'main' function.
-Instead of writing to **current** values it should now write to **next**, this is shown on :numref:`mac-next-main`.
+New style should also be incorporated to the 'main' function.
+Next register values shall be written to the 'nexts', this is shown on :numref:`mac-next-main`.

 .. code-block:: vhdl
-    :caption: Updated 'main' function
+    :caption: Main function using 'nexts'
     :name: mac-next-main

     procedure main(self: inout self_t; a: integer; ret_0: out integer) is